PlaidCloud/website/content/en/docs/concepts/services-networking/dual-stack.md

 IPv4/IPv6 dual-stack networking enables the allocation of both IPv4 and IPv6 addresses to {{< glossary_tooltip text="Pods" term_id="pod" >}} and {{< glossary_tooltip text="Services" term_id="service" >}}.

-IPv4/IPv6 dual-stack networking is enabled by default for your Kubernetes cluster starting in 1.21, allowing the simultaneous assignment of both IPv4 and IPv6 addresses.
+IPv4/IPv6 dual-stack networking is enabled by default for your PlaidCloud cluster starting in 1.21, allowing the simultaneous assignment of both IPv4 and IPv6 addresses.